Peace Bridge

+Peace Bridge archeological site

+The peace bridge site is an archeological site under the foot of the Peace Bridge in Fort Erie, Ontario and surrounding areas which is the source of millions of artifacts from pre-colonial indigenous history.
+The site contained a quarry for Onondaga chert which was significant source flint for ancient indigenous peoples.
+The site also has gravesites and artefacts that range from the ancient Archaic period up to the 16th century.
+Archeological operations have taken place on the site and surrounding areas since 1909, when Frederick Houghton of the Buffalo Museum of Science began to seriously research the area.

+Items found in the archeological site are on display at the Mewinzha Archaeology and Indigenous History Gallery in the lobby of the Peace Bridge Administration Building of Fort Erie.

+History

 The building of the Peace Bridge was approved by the International Joint Commission on August 6, 1925.
 Edward Lupfer served as chief engineer.
 A major obstacle to building the bridge was the swift river current, which averages 7.5 to 12 mph.
 Construction began in 1925 and was completed in the spring of 1927.
 On March 13, 1927, Lupfer drove the first car across the bridge.
 On June 1, 1927, the bridge was opened to the public.

 The official opening ceremony was held two months later, on August 7, 1927, with about 20,000 in attendance.
 The festivities were transmitted to the public via radio in the first international coast-to-coast broadcast.
 Newspapers at the time estimated that as many as 50 million listeners may have heard the broadcast.

 The dignitaries who took part in the dedication ceremonies included The Prince of Wales (the future Edward VIII), Prince George, Canadian Prime Minister William Lyon Mackenzie King, British Prime Minister Stanley Baldwin, U.S. Vice President Charles Dawes, Secretary of State Frank Kellogg, New York Governor Al Smith and Ontario Premier Howard Ferguson.

 When the bridge opened, Buffalo and Fort Erie each became the chief port of entry to their respective countries from the other.
 At the time it was the only vehicular bridge on the Great Lakes from Niagara Falls to New York.
 The bridge remains one of North America's important commercial ports with four thousand trucks crossing it daily.

-After new toll facilities were installed on the Canadian side in 2005, the Peace Bridge became the first E-ZPass facility outside the United States.
+After several years of paying one-way tolls already, new toll facilities were installed on the Canadian side as of January 20, 2002, the Peace Bridge became the first E-ZPass facility outside the United States.
 There are no fees for entering the US.